mluerig/nymphalid-phenomics/README.md

     pip install --index-url https://download.pytorch.org/whl/cu126 torch torchvision
     ```

-### Data
+### Download data

-**Download:**
-  - A sample of raw images, all segmentation masks, as well as primary tabular- and meta-data are available through Zenodo: [https://doi.org/10.5281/zenodo.17204330](https://doi.org/10.5281/zenodo.17204330)
+A sample of raw images to demonstrate the segmentation step, as well as all segmentation masks for the feature extraction step, an all primary tabular- and meta-data are available via Zenodo: [https://doi.org/10.5281/zenodo.17204330](https://doi.org/10.5281/zenodo.17204330).
-  - The Zenodo-repo is simply a fully populated version of this GitHub-repo.
-So, you can either place the segmented images in `data_raw/images/` and meta-data tables in `data/data_primary/`, or just `cd` into the downloaded Zenodo repo and then run the scripts.

 **Structure:**
 - `data_raw/`